SthitPragya/Paypal-VAP-Mid-term-Project/README.md

 # Paypal-VAP-Mid-term-Project

 This is a Registration Portal made for students, faculty and admin.
 Professors can add courses or remove courses to which students can register or drop those courses.
-Administrator can add or remove courses, accounts of Professor and Student.
+Only Administrator can create or delete courses.
+Accounts of Professor and Student can also be created and deleted by Administrator only.
+For administrators, both the id and password is 'admin'

+If a teacher removes a course, all the students subscribed to that course automatically gets removed.
+If a course is removed by administrator, then that subject is removed from teachers list as well as students subscribed course.

 To start the Portal, open terminal in the root directory of the project.
 Then type